 2. Enable the web server on the phone.
 On the newer software, this is via Menu > Settings > Phone Settings > Device Settings > Admin Only > Enter default password 456 > Network Configuration > Enable the slider on Web User Interface.
 On older firmware the same setting is under Debug (the fact that this has moved makes it really hard talking a user through this remotely even if you've got a phone in front of you!).

 3. Get the IP address off the phone - Menu > Settings > Device Settings > About (or from the DHCP server if you have access to it).

-4. Open a web browser from the same network, and web onto the phone (you do need to use https).
+4. Open a web browser from the same network, and web onto the phone (you must type https).
 Enter 456 as the password.

-5. Go to the Settings menu and expand the Time Synchronization menu, then set 'Override DHCP's sntp server' to No.
+5. Go to the Preferences menu, click on Date and Time and expand the Time Synchronization menu, then set 'Override DHCP's sntp server' to No.